questdb/sample-datasets/README.md

 curl -F data=@gitlog.csv "http://localhost:9000/imp?name=gitlog"
 ```

+## Some questions you can ask this dataset

+* How many commits do we have per repository?
+* How many do we have per repository and month?
+Trivia: check out the date of Go first commit? :)
+* Which is the latest registered commit for each repository?
+* And for each repository and author?
+* What was the busiest month for each of the repos?
+* Can you get an idea of the community health by tracking different contributors over the years?
+* Are there any periods where we don't have any activity for each/all of the projects?
+Can you find the longest period
+ without any activity? (hint: maybe using SAMPLE BY and FILL can help here)

 # chicago dataset (IoT)

 The Chicago Park District maintains sensors in the water at beaches along Chicago's Lake Michigan lakefront.
 These